Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-command-and-control.md

 Create simple procedures for routine and predictable activities.

 **Outcome**
-People save attention for unusual problems.
+People pay attention to unusual problems.

 Chapter: Creating Effective Command and Control - Procedures

 ## Practice 37: Assign capable people to critical roles

 **Problem**
-Command and control quality falls when key positions lack skilled personnel.
+Command-and-control quality declines when key positions lack skilled personnel.

 **Action**
 Select and develop people for the judgment their roles require.